Sheree Whitfield On Fight: ‘I Can See Why Porsha Could Have Felt Attacked’

 Sheree Whitfield is back this season on The Real Housewives of Atlanta after being just a friend of the wives last year.
 Last year, Sheree was just a friend of the wives, but she managed to stir up drama for all of the cast members.
 And Whitfield was so successful in rattling some feathers that Bravo offered her a full-time role on the show.
-But Whitfield is an interesting character on The Real Housewives of Atlanta, as Sheree gets involved in the drama but from a distance.
+But Whitfield is an interesting character on The Real Housewives of Atlanta as Sheree gets involved in the drama from a distance.
 During the fight that took place between Porsha Williams and her co-stars during the dinner on last week’s episode, Sheree sat quietly back and watched everything unfold.

 According to a new Bravo report, Sheree Whitfield is now opening up about the drama that happened during last week’s episode of The Real Housewives of Atlanta when all of the ladies got together to have dinner.
-The ladies got together to discuss a possible cast trip, as Phaedra Parks had the idea of going camping.
-Just days prior, she had been in Michigan at a camp to support the children, who had been victims of the Flint Water Crisis and maybe she was inspired by being out in the wilderness.
+The ladies got together to discuss a possible cast trip as Phaedra Parks had the idea of going camping.
+Just days prior, she had been in Michigan at a camp to support the children who had been victims of the Flint Water Crisis, and maybe she was inspired by being out in the wilderness.

 Sheree Whitfield Hit With Nearly $300K In Tax Liens https://t.co/HCCElE4UZD pic.twitter.com/A56rDx89oU